 - In a large bowl mix all the ingredients together and “massage” the vegetables with your hands.
 Cover the bowl and leave it alone for 45 minutes.

 - Transfer this mixture to a crock or large glass jar and use your fists or a blunt object (called a tamper) to push everything down into the jar.
-The goal is to push hard enough for the vegetables to release their juices and to eliminate air pockets.
+The goal is to push hard enough for the vegetables to release their juices (which will form the brine) and to eliminate air pockets.

 - Once you’ve pressed sufficiently to create enough brine to cover the vegetables add an extra leaf of cabbage to cover everything (this is called a follower).
 Then place a large ziplock bag on top of the vegetables and fill it with water to act as a weight to hold the veggies submerged under the brine.

 - Every day check to make sure everything is submerged.
 Take the ziplock out if necessary to push the veggies back down below the brine.
 Start testing the flavor after 4-5 days and once it tastes nice and sour you can transfer it to smaller jars and refrigerate.
 It will keep for a long time in the fridge, but it likely won’t last that long because it’s so good!